Pearson BTEC HNC in Graphic Design

 AND

-• GCSE grade C/4 in Mathematics, or equivalent in an approved alternative qualification.
-(Use if specific GCSE requirement)
+• GCSE grade C/4 in Mathematics, or equivalent in an approved alternative qualification

-• GCSE grade C/4 in Mathematics, or Level 2 Certificate in Essential Skills-Application of Number, or equivalent in an approved alternative qualification.
-(Use if Ess Skills App Number accepted)
+• GCSE grade C/4 in Mathematics, or Level 2 Certificate in Essential Skills-Application of Number, or equivalent in an approved alternative qualification

 AND